-However, in the last 10 years, calisthenics has exploded in popularity again.
-This can be attributed to a limited extent, to the growth of YouTube and Instagram.
+However, in the last ten years, calisthenics has exploded in popularity again.
+This can be attributed, to a limited extent, to the growth of YouTube and Instagram.

-Street Workout and Calisthenics competitions are popping up all over the globe and a growing number of people are making the switch from weights to calisthenics for many reasons such as injury recovery and prevention, strength, the convenience of needing little-to-no equipment, and aesthetics.
+Street Workout and Calisthenics competitions are popping up all over the globe, and a growing number of people are switching from weights to calisthenics for many reasons, such as injury recovery and prevention, strength, the convenience of needing little-to-no equipment, and aesthetics.

 Pushing Your Limits To Discover Your Body's Potential

 We are lucky enough to have the most advanced intellect on the planet and have used this to make groundbreaking technological advances.

 However, a side effect of our success is that most people can go by in their lives without physically exerting themselves to survive.

 This has led to generations of people who may never see what their body is capable of, never pushing their physical limitations to achieve moves that would normally seem impossible!

 Using little more than your body weight, you can push your body and see a different side to yourself that you may never have seen before.